--We understand that share certificate can either be dispatched to registered address or can be collected by share holder himself and no share certificate can be given to unidentified person."
+-We understand that share certificate can either be dispatched to registered address or can be collected by shareholder himself and no share certificate can be given to unidentified person."

 The above observations of auditor also confirms that transfer is suspicious as the old share transfer form on the basis of which the transfer has been done is not on record and the share certificate were handed over to unidentified person and not to the transferee.
+Further less stamp duty has been paid and even then the shares have been transferred.
 This also proves that the transfer of shares is bad.

-- 20. Learned counsel for the 1st respondent raised the issue that Mr.Rajgopal B.V. has not been made party to the appeal therefore the appeal may be dismissed.
-On this issue, as per the order of the Appellate Tribunal, Mr. Rajgopal B.V. was made a party and notice was issued to him but the report received says that there is "No such Person." - 21.
+- 20. Learned counsel for the 1st respondent raised the issue that Mr.G.K.
+Dhariwal has not been made party to the appeal therefore the appeal may be dismissed.
+On this issue, as per the order of the Appellate Tribunal, Mr. G.K.
+Dhariwal was made a party and notice was issued to him but he did not appear before the Tribunal. - 21.
 During the arguments, learned counsel appearing on behalf of the 1st respondent argued that similar issue is decided by this Appellate Tribunal vide order dated 17.8.2017 in Company Appeal (AT) No.228 of 2017 filed by Mr. Hasmukh Baraiya against Symphony Limited.
 We have gone through the said case and judgement.
 The facts of the case in hand are different from the case cited by the 1st Respondent.
 In the cited case the party had approached the Civil Court whereas the case in hand the party has not approached the Civil Court.
 In the case cited by the 1st Respondent, the signature of the transferor on the transfer deed tallied with the specimen signature of the petitioner and in the present case there is no signature of the transferor on the SH-4, Transfer Deed.
-Further the earlier transfer deed has not been produced before this Appellate Tribunal.
-Therefore, the aforesaid decision is not applicable in the present case. - 22.
-Learned counsel for the 1st Respondent argued that the issue of duplicate share certificate falls within purview of Section 46 of the Act read with Rule 6 of the Companies (Share Capital and Debentures Rules, 2004.
+Further the old transfer deed has not been produced before this Appellate Tribunal.
+Therefore, the aforesaid decision is not applicable in the present case.

+22. Learned counsel for the 1st Respondent argued that the issue of duplicate share certificate falls within purview of Section 46 of the Act read with Rule 6 of the Companies (Share Capital and Debentures Rules, 2004.
 The learned counsel for 1st respondent has drawn our attention to Rule 6(2)(a) which reads as under: